European Classics: Spain, France and Central Europe

 The Swiss Life

-Welcome to Zurich, the beautiful capital of Switzerland.
+Welcome to Zurich, one of the most well-known cities in Switzerland.
 Get a tour of this unique city, which is home to more than 1,300 fountains, plus a number of banks that finance some of the world’s largest multinational corporations.
 In a region famous for its cheese, you’ll learn how it’s made—and make some yourself—in a memorable cheese-making class.

 Head to the Zurich airport, traveling home with a deeper understanding of your world, new friends and experiences that will last a lifetime.